littlejo/killerkoda-labs/aya-first-programme/step6/text.md

 }
 ```

-You can use the function: from_utf8_unchecked
-You can have information about this function: https://doc.rust-lang.org/core/str/fn.from_utf8_unchecked.html
+You can use the `from_utf8_unchecked` function.
+For more information about this function, you can read the [documentation](https://doc.rust-lang.org/core/str/fn.from_utf8_unchecked.html).

 <br>